tonsky/rum/README.md

 **Decomplected** Rum is a library, not a framework.
 Use only parts you need, throw away or replace what you don’t need, combine different approaches in a single app, or even combine Rum with other frameworks.

 **No enforced state model** Unlike Om, Reagent or Quiescent, Rum does not dictate you where to keep your state.
-Instead, it works well with any storage: persistent data structures, atoms, DataScript, JavaScript objects, localStorage or any custom solution you can think of.gi
+Instead, it works well with any storage: persistent data structures, atoms, DataScript, JavaScript objects, localStorage or any custom solution you can think of.

 **Extensible** API is stable and explicitly defined, including API between Rum internals.
-It lets you build custom behaviours that change components in a significan ways.
+It lets you build custom behaviours that change components in significant ways.

 **Minimal codebase** You can become Rum expert just by reading its source code (~700 lines)